ellohez/book-manager-with-swagger-typescript-docker-aws-lab/activities/activity_2.md

 Essentially this says forward ALL requests made on your computer to port 3000 on to port 3000 within the container.

-By default, Spring applications start a server listening on port 3000.

 </pre>
 </details>